 For more information about Darke County recycling activities, contact the Darke County Solid Waste District at 937-547-0827 or visit co.darke.oh.us/solidwaste

 All public swimming pools are subject to Ohio Administrative Code Chapter 3701-31 and are licensed and inspected by the Health Department.
-Inspections are conducted each month of operation and parameters such as residual chlorine, pH, alkalinity, water clarity, and safety are examined.
+Inspections are conducted two (2) times a year or four (4) times a year for indoor pools, which include monitoring operation and parameters such as residual chlorine, pH, alkalinity, water clarity, and safety are examined.